-Ancient authors: Various authors used by Pliny the Elder, Natural History 5.1-48 (link to Latin text and full translation).
+Ancient authors: Various authors used by Pliny the Elder, Natural History 5.1-48 (link).

 Comments: Pliny the Elder’s somewhat extensive section on what Greeks and Phoenicians called “Libya” and Romans called “Africa” is among the most important outlines of the numerous peoples vaguely known to live in what is now modern Morocco, Algeria, Tunisia and Libya.
 In dealing with districts that were sometimes also called Mauretania and Numidia, Pliny intersperses references to various peoples but rarely with any details about their customs or ways of life.
 This is likely because Pliny’s sources provided names without much details.
 But at least we’ve got a catalogue of sorts from a somewhat distant Roman perspective.
 Sallust who spent time in the region may fill in some information, but not a lot (link).
 Many of these peoples would be enveloped within the broader linguistic group now called “Berbers,” although that term – which likely originates as a denigrating outsider designation (i.e. “barbarian”) – is not used in the ancient sources of our period.